arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 Kursen är tio veckor lång, varav de fyra första veckorna innehåller mer grundläggande föreläsningar och laborationer för att komma igång med hårdvara.

-### Öppna videos:
+### Open videos:

-- Samtliga föreläsningar kommer annonseras på Slack.
+- All lectures will be announced on Slack.
-- Vi kommer att publicera alla öppna inspelningar via [Youtube Computer Science](https://www.youtube.com/cslnu), följ gärna den.
+- If there are vidoes, we will publish all open recordings via [Youtube Computer Science](https://www.youtube.com/cslnu), please follow it.

+### Vidoes from previous year:

 - Docker and TIG-stack: https://youtu.be/unSuncsrPLA
 - Let's go far with LoRa: https://youtu.be/Wbas04ouRdk
 - IoT and connectivity: https://youtu.be/uUVKWt4NKUo
 - MQTT: https://youtu.be/3VXDPiDmSog

-### Ej öppna föreläsningar

-- Eventuella föreläsningar som ej kommer spelas in öppet kommer att publiceras i Slack samt på MyMoodle.
+### Non-open lectures

+- Any lectures that will not be recorded openly will be published in Slack and on MyMoodle.